Michel-p16/PDS-Project/docs/source/single_select_implementation.rst

 Model Implementation for Single Select Questions
 =================================================

-This section describes the implementation of transformer-based models for **Single Select Question Classification**.
-The models were fine-tuned using **Hugging Face Transformers**.
+This section describes the implementation of models for **Single Select Question Classification**.

 ---

 RoBERTa Implementation
 -----------------------
-We used **RoBERTa** to classify the single select questions and answers to the correct label.
+We used **RoBERTa** to classify the single select question + answer pairs to the correct label.

 **1. Load the tokenizer and model:**